titoBouzout/SideBarEnhancements/readme.md

 Notably provides delete as "move to trash", open with.. and a clipboard.

-Close, move, open and restore buffers affected by a rename/move command.
+Close, move, open and restore buffers affected by a rename/move command. (even on folders)

 Provides the basics: new file/folder, edit, open/run, reveal, find in selected/parent/project, cut, copy, paste, paste in parent, rename, move, delete, refresh....